kiruthikpurpose/KAPESIT/README.md

 ---

 ## **License**
-KAPESIT is an open-source project licensed under the Apache License Version 2.0.
+KAPESIT is an open-source project licensed under the Apache License.
 See the [LICENSE](https://github.com/kiruthikpurpose/KAPESIT/blob/main/LICENSE) for more details.

 ---